The 4th Annual Medical and Bioscience Education Day / SIMEC V

 Malathi Srinivasan, MD, Clinical Professor, Medicine/Primary Care and Population Health

 Teaching remotely on Zoom provides an opportunity to teach and build learner communities in a new way -- across time zones and health systems.
 To optimize learner success, educators must embrace and master the virtual education format tradeoffs.
-In this session, we will engage educators to optimize their Zoom interactions with learners, through hands on experience with: Maximizing their personal Zoom presence Coaching learners on their Zoom presence Making curricular modifications for virtual education for knowledge, skills, attitudes and behaviors Enhancing curricular reach with remote speakers and learners Creation of group micro-assignments Using breakout sessions and multi-Zoom sessions Using critical Zoom features: Public and private Chat, polling, annotating, screen sharing, reactions.
+In this session, we will engage educators to optimize their Zoom interactions with learners, through hands on experience with: Maximizing their personal Zoom presence, coaching learners on their Zoom presence, making curricular modifications for virtual education for knowledge, skills, attitudes and behaviors, enhancing curricular reach with remote speakers and learners, creating group micro-assignments, using breakout sessions and multi-Zoom sessions, and using critical Zoom features: public and private chat, polling, annotating, screen sharing, reactions.

 11:30am - 12:30pm

 William Dixon, MD, MsED, Clinical Assistant Professor, Emergency Medicine